128technology/docs/docs/cc_fips_titlepage.md

 sidebar_label: SSR Common Criteria Installation and User Guide
 ---

-This guide provides installation and configuration information for using SSR Conductors and Routers in a certified Common Criteria and FIPS environment.
+This guide provides installation and configuration information for using SSR Conductors and Routers in a certified Common Criteria environment.
 For the features described in this document, the following platforms are supported:

 Supported Software version:
 - Version 6.2.3-14-R2